 “It’s awfully easy to lie when you know that you’re trusted implicitly.”

 Brief Encounter is what one would call a “happy accident.”
 No one, not even director David Lean, expected the film to achieve legendary status, but it’s often listed among the greatest British films of all time.
-The film holds very few surprises, but it’s beautifully crafted and highly watchable.
+While I admit that the film holds very few surprises, this is without question an engrossing, beautifully crafted romantic melodrama.

-After working with Noel Coward on three films — In Which We Serve, This Happy Breed, and Blithe Spirit — director Lean wanted to move away from his mentor.
-Lean was keen on making a film about Queen Mary of Scotland.
-Coward allegedly told Lean that he should stick to contemporary dramas (Lean, of course, didn’t heed Coward’s advice — some of Lean’s best films are period dramas!).
+After working with dramatist Sir Noel Coward on three films in a row — In Which We Serve (1942), This Happy Breed (1944), and Blithe Spirit (1945) — director Lean wanted to move away from his friend and mentor.
+Lean was keen on making a film about Queen Mary of Scotland (he never made the movie).
+Allegedly, Coward told Lean that he should stick to contemporary dramas (Lean, of course, didn’t heed Coward’s advice).

-Coward asked Lean to consider adapting one of his lesser known playlets, Still Life.
-Lean didn’t like it, but after a few revisions, the director became enthused with the material.
-Perhaps Lean, who was known for having a troubled love life, felt some kind of kinship to illicit lovers — Brief Encounter is devoid of any personal or moral judgment.
+Coward asked Lean to consider adapting one of his lesser-known playlets, Still Life.
+At first glance, Lean didn’t like it, but after a few revisions to the play, the director became enthused with the material.
+Brief Encounter is in fact the best Lean-Coward movie.
+Perhaps Lean, who was known for having a troubled love life, felt some kind of kinship to a tragic story about illicit lovers — the film is devoid of any moral judgment.

 Producers Anthony Havelock-Allan and Ronald Neame helped Lean write the screenplay.
 The first great thing they did was to avoid turning the protagonists into unhappily married spouses.
 These are nice, ordinary people who find themselves in a difficult situation.
 As I said before, Brief Encounter doesn’t preach to the viewers.